New Jersey Lottery: Cash Pop

 The game launched on September 30, 2019.
 Players select how much to wager; $1, $2, $5, or $10.
 Players choose from 1 to 15 numbers; the "cover all" option guarantees a win.
 One number from 1 through 15 is drawn by an RNG.
 Players can win anywhere from 5 to 250 times their wager, with prizes ranging from $5 to $2,500.
 Winning numbers are shown on each lottery terminal, HDTV monitors, the New Jersey Lottery app, and website.
-Starting on Monday June 27, cash pop drawings take place every 4 minutes instead of every 15 minutes to allow for more excitement in the game.
+Since Monday, June 27, 2022, Cash Pop drawings take place every 4 minutes instead of every 15 minutes.

 Multi-jurisdictional games

 Cash4Life

 On June 13, 2014, New York and New Jersey began sales of Cash4Life, which replaced Sweet Million in New York.
 Games are $2 each.
 The first drawing took place on June 16.
 The game has since expanded; as of July 1, 2019, the game is offered by nine state lotteries and is drawn nightly.

 Players choose 5 of 60 numbers in one field, and 1 of 4 green "Cash Ball" numbers in the second field.
-Drawings are held live from New Jersey every evening at 9pm Eastern Time on Livestream.
+Drawings are held live from New Jersey every evening at 9 pm Eastern Time on Livestream.
 The top prize is $1,000 per day for life, while second prize is $1,000 per week; both annuity tiers have a cash option.

 Unusually, New Jersey requires players to choose cash or annuity when playing Cash4Life, instead of after winning.
 The cash option (if chosen) is binding, while an annuity ticket can be changed to cash after winning.
 On May 15, 2017, Doubler NJ (available only in New Jersey, hence, the name of the feature) can be added to each Cash4Life play for $1 extra.
 All non-"for Life" prizes double winnings.
 Doubler NJ applies to each $3 play on a ticket.